membraneframework/bundlex/README.md

 [![Build Status](https://travis-ci.com/membraneframework/bundlex.svg?branch=master)](https://travis-ci.com/membraneframework/bundlex)

-Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs and cnodes.
+Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs and CNodes.
 The tool provides also convenient way of accessing compiled code in elixir modules.

 This tool is a part of [Membrane Framework](https://membraneframework.org/)